Law and order without government

 This retreat from the principles of the American Revolution in political practice was accompanied by a parallel deterioration in political theory as well.
 During the 1810s and 1820s, the great intellectual spokesman for the South — the defender of agrarian interests against Federalist neo-mercantilist regulation — was John Taylor of Caroline (author of Arator, Tyranny Unmasked, and An Inquiry into the Principles of Government), whose political outlook was deeply Jeffersonian and libertarian — with the predictable exception of a massive blind spot about slavery.
 Taylor refused to face the tension between the principles of the Declaration of Independence and the institution of slavery; but later Southern intellectuals would face that tension — and resolve it in the wrong direction.

 In the 1830s and 1840s, the ideological champion of Southern interests was not John Taylor but John C. Calhoun (author of A Disquisition on Government and A Disquisition on the Constitution).
-To his credit, Calhoun was a fierce opponent of centralised power, and came up with some rather ingenious ideas for curbing its growth (e.g., veto rights for minority factions); to this extent, Calhoun stood squarely in the Jeffersonian tradition.
+To his credit, Calhoun was a fierce opponent of centralised power, and came up with some rather ingenious ideas for curbing its growth (for example, veto rights for minority factions); to this extent, Calhoun stood squarely in the Jeffersonian tradition.
 But the need to avoid that tradition’s radical implications for the legitimacy of slavery drove Calhoun to repudiate the principles of ‘76.
 Human rights, Calhoun maintained, rest on legal custom, not on the Laws of Nature — and the exercise of political authority does not depend for its legitimacy on the consent of the governed, but is a natural and inevitable feature of the human condition.
 By tossing the Declaration of Independence out the window, Calhoun was able to develop a Southern political ideology that could accommodate the institution of slavery.
 (Blacks were not one of the minority factions to whom Calhoun contemplated offering veto rights!)

 The process of decay did not stop there.
 In the 1850s, the new ideological spokesman for the South was the arch-communitarian George Fitzhugh (author of Cannibals All! or Slaves Without Masters and Sociology for the South, or the Failure of Free Society).
 In Fitzhugh’s system, the need to justify slavery resulted in a full-scale assault on the Jeffersonian tradition in all its aspects; every vestige of libertarianism was methodically uprooted.
 Combining the right-wing nostalgia for an idyllic traditionalist feudal past and the left-wing hunger for a scientifically organised socialist future, Fitzhugh championed the Society of Status — an organic, hierarchical view of society in which every person has an assigned social role that carries with it both compulsory duties of obedience to one’s superiors and a guarantee of support, security, and paternalistic oversight from those same superiors.
 Black slavery, in Fitzhugh’s vision, was just a special case of the general principle that no person, black or white, is entitled to be the master of his or her own destiny.